notional-labs/notional/infrastructure/VPN/README.md

 It's become evident that a global VPN system will smooth operations at Notional.

-There seem to be three top candidates:
+There were three top candidates:

 * Tailscale
 * Zerotier